Decent-Partners/Decent-overview/README.md

 Approved proposals return value to the fund in the form of attributed NFTs - assets, contracts, licenses and rights ("contributions").

 Contributions form the foundation of the fund's underlying value and are pooled into a secure but public vault ("the reserve").

+You can view a WIP financial forecast for the fund [here](https://docs.google.com/spreadsheets/d/1AVd4BrQWH2Wp1-iHQiYZogdL3QujIunJUV_TBsSlC6Q/edit?usp=sharing).

 ### Governance & Oversight

-Decent's approach to 'good governance' is focused on developing trust and reputation between its partners.
+Decent's approach to 'good governance' is focused on developing trust between its partners through the successful delivery of proposals.

 If funded this proposal constitutes the first _approved_ proposal.

-The funds will managed initially by a council of founding partners ("the council") via an n of m multisig.
+The authors will be elected initially as a council of founding partners ("the council") via an n of m multisig.

 Existing partners vote to approve or reject proposals from prospective partners.